-Ensure that state depository, lending institutions, and non-depository financial service providers operate as safe and sound institutions and function as a coordinated system, given the broad scope of the financial services industry.
-Through oversight and coordination of activities, focus on protecting consumers' interests and increasing the economic prosperity of the state.
+Ensure that state depository and lending institutions function as a coordinated system, given the broad scope of the financial services industry.
+Through oversight and coordination of activities, focus on protecting consumers' interests, as well as maintaining a safe and sound banking and financial services system, as a means of increasing the economic prosperity of the state.

-- Provide oversight of the agencies' operations. - Evaluate priorities for each of the agencies and assess progress and achievement of these priorities. - Monitor compliance, examination, and supervisory benchmarks related to banks, savings institutions, and non-depository financial service providers. - Monitor the regulatory activities of each agency. - Monitor the state of the industries regulated by each of the agencies. - Monitor federal regulatory changes and how they affect the agencies and regulated industries. - Provide opportunities for the public to present testimony or input on proposed rules. - Review and act on rules drafted by the agencies to further implement statutes passed by the Texas Legislature. - Ensure agencies are supported by a well-trained, educated, and productive workforce. - Monitor each agency's performance including division activities and other items of interest. - Testify, when requested, at legislative hearings. - Monitor the economic outlook for Texas. - Promote coordination of the agencies with federal and other state financial service regulators.
+- Provide oversight of the agencies' operations. - Evaluate priorities for each of the agencies and assess progress and achievement of these priorities. - Monitor compliance, examination, and supervisory benchmarks related to banks, savings institutions, and non-depository financial service providers. - Monitor the regulatory activities of each agency. - Monitor the state of the industries regulated by each of the agencies.

+- Monitor federal regulatory changes and how they affect the agencies and regulated industries. - Provide opportunities for the public to present testimony or input on proposed rules. - Review and act on rules drafted by the agencies to further implement statutes passed by the Texas Legislature. - Ensure agencies are supported by a well-trained, educated, and productive workforce. - Monitor each agency's performance including division activities and other items of interest. - Testify, when requested, at legislative hearings. - Monitor the economic outlook for Texas. - Promote coordination of the agencies with federal and other state financial service regulators.